Imperial College Union: Clubs, volunteering projects and societies

-Imperial College Union has a large number of student-led clubs, volunteering projects and societies (known as CSPs), with over 400 in total.
+Imperial College Union has a large number of student-led clubs, volunteering projects and societies (known as CSPs), with over 350 in total.
 Funding for CSPs at Imperial College Union is significant, taking up a sizeable portion of the Union's annual subvention provided by Imperial College London, though many clubs supplement this with sponsorship from outside of the Union.

-CSPs at Imperial College Union are administered by the Clubs, Societies' and Project Board, who deal with the majority of procedural issues and who are responsible for representing the clubs within their care to Imperial College Union.
+CSPs at Imperial College Union are administered by the Activities Forum, who deal with the majority of procedural issues and who are responsible for representing the clubs within their care to Imperial College Union.
 Clubs are then grouped and fall under smaller organisational boards (e.g. the Athletics Clubs Committee handles the sports clubs).

 Examples of notable student groups are Project Nepal which sends Imperial College students to work on educational development in rural Nepal and the El Salvador Project, a construction based project in Central America.
 Other societies include sports-related societies, such as Imperial College Boat Club and Imperial College Gliding Club; music societies such as Imperial College A Capella; social societies such as the Imperial College Debating Society.
 Each department also has its own departmental society.
 Imperial College also owns a mountain hut in Snowdonia, Wales, which it lets clubs use free of charge.

 Imperial College Union also has three motor clubs which each represent three of the Constituent Unions: Royal School of Mines, Royal College of Science and City and Guilds College Union.
 These are the RCS Motor Club, the RSM Motor Club and Team Bo and each look after the motorised mascot for each Constituent Union.
 The RCS Motor Club looks after Jezebel Dennis I which is a 1916 Dennis N-Type Fire Engine, the RSM Motor Club looks after Clementine Morris II which is a 1926 Morris T-Type one-tonne truck and Team Bo' looks after Boanerges II and Derrick I which are a 1902 James and Browne Veteran Car and a 1926 Ner-a-car motorcycle respectively.
 Almost no other University in the UK has societies as unique as this which makes Imperial College Union rather unique.

 Minibus Fleet

-Currently, the Union owns a fleet of 7 Peugeot Boxer and 2 Ford Transit minibuses as well as a Volkswagen Amarok pick-up truck all of which are available for clubs to hire.
-Both the transits have roof racks and one of them is converted to a 9 seater minibus to accommodate trips to continental Europe while the Amarok has a tow bar for CSPs that require one.
+Currently, the Union owns a fleet of 2 Peugeot Boxer and 2 Ford Transit minibuses as well as a Volkswagen Amarok pick-up truck all of which are available for clubs to hire.
+Both of the transits have aftermarket roof racks and one of them is converted to a 9 seater minibus to accommodate trips to continental Europe while the Amarok has a tow bar for CSPs that require one.

 Formerly, the Union used to own a fleet of 15 Ford Transit minibuses and sometimes the odd Land Rover.
 Minibus hire prices can be found on Imperial College Union's website.